wickedOne/gitlab-perl-helpers/README.md

 # gitlab-perl-helpers

 collection of perl helpers for implementing code owner specific gitlab ci steps

+## environment variables

+these scripts rely on a couple of environment variables.

+### global variables
+the following environment variables are used by all scripts
+- `DEV_TEAM`: owner as defined in the `CODEOWNERS` file
+- `EXCLUDE_PATHS` (optional): comma seperated list of paths to exclude while defined tin the `CODEOWNERS` file for owner defined in `DEV_TEAM`. defaults to empty string.

+### coverage2codeowner variables
+the following environment variable is used by the coverage2codeowner script
+- `MIN_COVERAGE` (optional): minimum coverage required for the job to succeed. defaults to 0.0

 ## coverage2codeowner

 filters and re-calculates phpunit's coverage text output for a specific codeowner based on the paths defined in gitlab's CODEOWNER file.

 on top of that a minimum coverage percentage can be defined (defaults to 0.0) which will cause your pipeline to fail if the line coverage % dives below that threshold.

 ### assumptions

 this script assumes the presence of composer at the usual location and the CODEOWNERS file in the root directory of you project. though both paths are configurable in the `coverage2codeowner.pl` file, for now no plans to make that configurable or accept them as input parameters.